|

 HOMESTEAD EXEMPTIONS

 Under the authority of the State Constitution, several different types of homestead exemptions are provided.
 In addition, local governments are authorized to provide for increased exemption amounts and several have done so.
-The Tax Commissioners office in Putnam County can answer questions regarding the standard exemptions as well as any local exemptions that are in place.
+The Tax Assessors office in Putnam County can answer questions regarding the standard exemptions as well as any local exemptions that are in place.

 HOMESTEAD EXEMPTION FILING DATES

 Effective June 1, 2005 homestead exemptions may be filed for any time during the year.
-However, exemptions must be filed for by March 1 to apply to the current tax year.
+However, exemptions must be filed for by April 1 to apply to the current tax year.
 You must still own and occupy the property as of January 1 to be eligible.

-- Standard Homestead Exemption
+• Standard Homestead Exemption

-Defines a senior citizen as a person who is 70 years of age or older on or before Jan.
+A senior citizen as a person who is 70 years of age or older on or before Jan.
 1st or the year in which the application for the exemption is made.
 Each resident of Putnam County who is a senior citizen and makes application is granted an exemption equal to the difference of the current year assessed value and the base year assessed in which the exemption under this Act is first granted.
 This exemption is in addition to any other homestead exemption and does not apply to improvements or additions made to the homestead after Jan.
 1st of the base year.
 It provides the same exemption for senior citizens ad valorem taxes for educational purposes.
 This exemption only applies to the permanent residence and up to 5.00 acres of land.
-They must furnish a copy of their Drivers License or proof of age.
+They must furnish a copy of their Drivers License or proof of age. .

-- Each resident in Putnam County is allowed a homestead ad valorem tax exemption to the extent their property exceeds the “adjusted base year value” of the property.
-The “base Year” is the taxable year immediately proceeding the year this exemption is granted.
-This value is adjusted annually; to either 3% of that value or the percentage change in the consumer price index, whichever is least.
-The difference in this annual adjustment and the current year assessed value is the amount of the exemption.
+In addition to the "Standard Homestead Exemption mentioned above, each senior citizen in Putnam County is allowed a homestead ad valorem tax exemption to the extent their property exceeds the "adjusted base year value" of the property.
+The "base Year" is the taxable year immediately preceding the year this exemption is granted.
+This exemption is for the owner occupied primary residence and not more than 5 acres of land immediately surrounding such residence.
+The exemption does not include accessories.
+If the residence and/or land is revalued and the value increases, the "base Year" value should not change.
+If the residence and or land value decreases, the "base year" value should decrease.
+The difference in this "base year" assessed value and the current year assessed value is the amount of the exemption.
 Among the exceptions to this exemption are additions or improvements made to the homestead after Jan.
 1st of the base year.
-This exemption applies to both County and School ad valorem taxes.
+This exemption applies to City, County and School ad valorem taxes.
 This homestead exemption applies to property located in Putnam County and is in addition to any other homestead ad valorem tax exemption.
-This exemption only applies to the permanent residence and up to 5.00 acres of land.

-- Homestead Exemption for Disabled Veterans
+• Homestead Exemption for Disabled Veterans

-The Disabled Veterans Homestead Exemption is available to any qualifying disabled veteran or the un-remarried spouse or minor children in an amount up to $50,000 that is deducted from the 40% assessed value of the homestead property.
-This exemption applies to State, County, Municipal, and School tax purposes.
+The Disabled Veterans Homestead Exemption is available to any qualifying disabled veteran or the un-remarried spouse or minor children in an amount up to $109,986 that is deducted from the 40% assessed value of the homestead property.
+This exemption applies to County, Municipal, and School tax purposes.
 The value of the property in excess of this exemption remains taxable.
 Applicants must be 100% totally disabled and furnish proof of disability either from the Veterans Administration or from a private physician.
 (O.C.G.A.
 48-5-48)

-- Homestead Exemption for Un-remarried Surviving Spouse
+• Homestead Exemption for Un-remarried Surviving Spouse Of U.S. Service Member

-The surviving spouse of a member of the armed forces who was killed in any war or armed conflict will be granted a homestead exemption from all ad valorem taxes for state, county, municipal and school purposes in the amount of $50,000.
+The surviving spouse of a member of the armed forces who was killed in any war or armed conflict will be granted a homestead exemption from all ad valorem taxes for county, municipal and school purposes in the amount of $109,986.
 The surviving spouse must furnish appropriate documentation that spousal benefits are received because of the death of the armed forces member.
 The surviving spouse will continue to be eligible for the exemption as long as they do not remarry.
 (O.C.G.A.
 48-5-52.1)

-With respect to all of the homestead exemptions, the board of tax assessors makes the final determination as to eligibility.
-If the homestead application is denied, the taxpayer must be notified and an appeal procedure then is available to the taxpayer.For more information: http://www.etax.dor.ga.gov/ptd/adm/taxguide/exempt/homestead.shtml
+With respect to all of the homestead exemptions, the Board of Tax Assessors makes the final determination as to eligibility.
+If the homestead application is denied, the taxpayer must be notified and an appeal procedure then is available to the taxpayer.
+For more information: https://dor.georgia.gov/property-tax-homestead-exemptions

 | BACK TO TOP |